→ →

 Inspiration: Appropedia, Whole Earth Catalog, Dynamic Archive, Con nuestros propios esfuerzos, technological disobedience, right to repair, Knowledge Hub

-The CoFi FoCo focused on providing associated pocas and its members with collaborative financial services for different purposes like insurance, grants, loans, shared accounting, stablecoin issuance and p2p fiat exchange.
+The CoFi FoCos focus on providing associated pocas and people with collaborative financial services for different purposes like insurance, grants, loans, shared accounting, stablecoin issuance and p2p fiat exchange.

-Pocos pesos (pp) is the only monetary currency accepted inside and across all pocas.
-It is an implementation of a stable cryptocurrency whose financial value is pegged to that of the Mexican peso.
+Pocos pesos (pp) is an implementation of a stable cryptocurrency whose financial value is pegged to that of the Mexican peso.
 It is backed one-to-one by reserves of Mexican pesos held by the FoCo.
 Using pp instead of mexican pesos for the internal operations of pocas allows for ease of management, reduced transaction costs and full financial transparency, as well as acting as an interface between a national currency and the broader Web3 space and services, particularly those in the Decentralized Finance and Collaborative Finance space.
-Pp is the only form of fiat-equivalent used to transact inside pocas and to do pocas-to-pocas transactions.
-Nevertheless, the use of pp is quite limited, as many of pocas operations are resolved through accounting mechanisms like Multilateral Credit Clearing (MTSC), mutual credit or simply, by not accounting for transactions as is the case with the ‘free store’ and the ‘library of things’ spaces of exchange.
-To do any pp operation in a pocas, like paying a membership fee or buying from the coop shop members need to convert Mexican pesos to pocos pesos in the pocas app through the FoCo exchange.
 Pocos pesos are turned into Mexican pesos only when the counterparty requires a payment in national currency, for example to pay for the rent and utilities of a store or if any person working for pocas determines they require a portion or all of the payment for their labor to be paid in national currency.
 The FoCo takes care of paying for the rent, if applicable, and utilities for each shop, to reduce the bureaucratic burden of financial operations for each individual shop.

 The CoFi FoCo offers multiple mechanisms to recognize and support valuable contributions by members, such as grant programs, loans backed by community trust, retroactive funding, continuous dependency funding, qua patronage systems and others.

 The FoCo aids in the governance of a form of decentralized multilateral credit clearing, where pocas utilize a system of mutual credit to settle their balances among stores, also known as a multilateral offset.
 This system works by keeping track of the balances between pocas, every so-often, the decentralized algorithm runs and finds loops of debt between stores with the objective of settling between them with the least amount of fiat currency needed.
 Each pocas can decide if they want to recall their positive balance into their local fund, move it to the FoCo or leave it there for the next cycle.
-What cycles to prioritize for credit clearing is a political decision and a matter of pocas-to-pocas governance.
-Businesses that engage in credit clearing can create a more favorable economic environment for small businesses.
-Such networks require less cash for operations, streamline accounting processes, and reduce banking activities.
+Such networks require less cash for operations, streamline accounting processes, and reduce the reliance on banks.
 This aspect is particularly pertinent for the pocas network, which aims to be efficient and agile in its financial operations, minimizing the necessity to settle debts in national currencies as much as possible.

-Inspiration: MTCS, EthicHub, RobinHood Coop, FairCoin, Sardex, Lunarpunk Squadwealth, Interfacer, ECSA
+Inspiration: MTCS, EthicHub, RobinHood Coop, FairCoin, Sardex, Lunarpunk Squadwealth, Interfacer, ECSA, Local Loop Merseyside, Mutual credit services, Commitment Pooling

 This FoCo focuses on supporting the development of the digital systems (and their corresponding physical counterparts) which serve as the cybernetic layer of pocas.
 This includes the mesh network digital and physical components, as well as the modules for the pocas app.
 The development of these pieces of infrastructure is supported by the FoCo through various programs, including retroactive funding, development grants and salaries for main contributors and maintainers.
 One objective is making sure that development of modules are generalized to serve as many use-cases as possible, even outside pocas, while being conscious of supporting the particularities of each case.
 All of the software is developed and released as free software and relies on a global community of contributors.

-Inspiration: Gitcoin, Retroactive Public Goods Funding, Continuous Dependency Funding, Quadratic Funding, Token Engineering Commons
+Inspiration: Gitcoin, Retroactive Public Goods Funding, Continuous Dependency Funding, Quadratic Funding, Token Engineering Commons, Cookie Jars, Rotating Savings and Credit Association (ROSCA), Giveth, clr.fund, Drips